Veams/documentation/methodology/javascript/options/methodology__jsOptions.md

 ### IDENTIFYING OPTIONS

- When a module has options, we add a data-js-option to markup.
-Including data-js-option in our markup helps developers see option overrides.
+ When a module has options, you must at add a data-js-options attribute to your markup.
+Including data-js-options in our markup helps developers see which constructor options were overrides.

  [//]: #     ({{/wrapWith}})
  [//]: #     ({{#wrapWith "grid-col" colClasses="is-col-mobile-l-6"}})